rsvim/rfc/6-ColoringSystem.md

 Compared the syntax configs and parsers, only creating a syntax engine and specifications is easy, but building a whole community for all the popular programming languages is hard.
 It may takes many years.

-Thus I believe we should choose a ready-to-work syntax engine, and leverage the existing community.
+I believe rsvim should choose a ready-to-work syntax engine, leverage the existing community, thus to archive a quick win.

+## Engine Solutions

+Apparently we only have below choices:

+1. Vim regex-based syntax engine.
+2. Sublime-text/vscode TextMate syntax engine.
+3. Treesitter syntax engine.

+### Vim Regex-Based Engine

+Pros:

+1. Can directly use all existing vim's syntax files.

+### TextMate

+### Treesitter